gokulapriya632202/EX_3_IMPLICIT/README.md

 Step 5: Design layout in activity_main.xml.

-Step 6: Send SMS and Display details give in MainActivity file.
+Step 6: Type any url, click navigate and that will take you to the expected url.

 Step 7: Save and run the application.